ChromeDevTools/devtools-frontend/front_end/panels/timeline/fixtures/traces/README.md

 ### scheduler-post-task

 Generated from the [scheduler story](https://github.com/ChromeDevTools/performance-stories/tree/main/scheduler).
 Contains a series of `scheduler.postTask()` calls of different priority and delay, some nested and some ending up cancelled.

+### image-delivery

+Generate from a page load [this HTML file](https://gist.github.com/adamraine/397e2bd08665f9e45f6072e446715115).
+Contains a series of test cases for the image delivery insight.